sonniebailey/sonniebailey.github.io/about-content.md

 ## I've read this document, but have more questions.

 Call or email!

-021 0269 2213
-sonnie@fairhavenwealth.co.nz
+Contact details are at the bottom of the page.